turbot/powerpipe-docs/docs/reference/cli/benchmark.md

 ```

-Run a benchmark and upload a snapshot with `anyone_with_link` visibility to specific workspace.
+Run a benchmark and upload a snapshot with `anyone_with_link` visibility to a specific workspace.
 ```bash
 powerpipe benchmark run cis_v120 --share  --snapshot-location vandelay-industries/latex
 ```